 Japan-Afghanistan Foreign Minister’s Telephone Talk

-On November 20, commencing at around 4:35 p.m. for approximately 20 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a telephone talk with H.E.
-Mr. Mohammad Haneef ATMAR, Acting Minister of Foreign Affairs of the Islamic Republic of Afghanistan.
+On March 2, commencing at 6:05 p.m. for approximately 15 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a telephone talk with H.E.
+Mr. Mohammad Haneef ATMAR, Minister of Foreign Affairs of the Islamic Republic of Afghanistan.
 The overview is as follows.

-- The two ministers shared the view to keep close cooperation including strengthening the friendly relations of the two countries.
+- The two ministers shared the view to keep close cooperation, including through strengthening the friendly bilateral relations and enhancing the regional cooperation.